linode/linode-blockstorage-csi-driver/docs/tracing-documentation.md

     "volume_type": "block-storage",
 }, nil)
 ```

 Here:

 - The request object `req` is serialized into a JSON string using `SerializeObject`.
 - The serialized string is added to the `params` map as `"requestBody"`.

 ---

-## 3. Adding tracing to a function
+## 3. Adding Tracing to a Function

 To integrate `TraceFunctionData` and `SerializeObject` into your function: